ouvroir/dahnotes/anytype.md

 licence:

 - MIT ideally
 - digital cooperative: vote with the collaborators.
-Prohibit big commercial companies from using for free?
+Prohibit big commercial companies from using it in a way?

 each invite code after onboarding can be used 5 times